 In lieu of flowers, donations can be made to GoFundMe, https://gofund.me/90ff91aa, which is the account to help rebuild the town of Greenville California, destroyed in the Dixie Fire on August 3rd.

-To plant a tree in memory of David Hagerstrand, please click here.
+To plant a beautiful memorial tree in memory of David Hagerstrand, please visit our Tree Store.